John Wick (character): Surviving Excommunicado

-Eve's Revenge
+Eve's revenge

-After Eve Macarro -- whom John had briefly met while seeking help from the Director -- goes rogue, the Director hires him to kill her in order to prevent war between the Ruska Roma and the Cult.
+After Eve Macarro—whom John had briefly met while seeking help from the Director—goes rogue, the Director hires him to kill her in order to prevent war between the Ruska Roma and the Cult.
 Unable to convince Eve to give up her mission and sympathetic to her, John agrees to allow Eve until midnight to kill the Chancellor or John will be forced to fulfill his contract.
-During the battle that follows, John kills Cultist Dex to save Eve's life.
-In retaliation, a number of Cultists attack him, but they are quickly dispatched by the legendary assassin.
+During the battle that follows, John kills cultist Dex to save Eve's life.
+In retaliation, a number of cultists attack him, but they are quickly dispatched.
 After Eve successfully kills the Chancellor, John calls the Director to inform her of his death which she is satisfied by as war has been prevented.

 Exacting revenge on the High Table

 With the help of the Bowery King, John starts to exact revenge on the High Table.
-John returns to Morocco and kills the new Elder, when he says that he cannot return the ring offered to the previous Elder.
+John returns to Morocco and kills the new Elder, when he says that he cannot return John's wedding ring given to the previous Elder.
 Afterwards, John goes to Osaka to seek guidance from his friend Shimazu Koji, manager of Osaka's Continental, who informs him that the High Table destroyed the New York Continental and executed Charon.
 There, he's ambushed by a wave of High Table assassins.
 He discovers that Caine, an old friend of his and Koji, is leading the effort for his capture.
 John manages to escape, taking a pin from one of the assassins, and goes back to New York, where he meets Winston - now excommunicado - who tells John that the pin represents loyalty to the Marquis Vincent Bisset de Gramont, the High Table member in charge of his manhunt, and the only way John can get his freedom is to challenge de Gramont for a duel on behalf of a crime family.

 John then travels to Berlin to meet Pyotr, the Ruska Roma patriarch, only to discover that he was also killed by the High Table and the syndicate is now run by John's adoptive sister, Katia.
 She agrees to let John back into Ruska Roma as long as he kills Killa, the German High Table senior who murdered Pyotr.
 John fights and kills Killa in his nightclub and Katia brands John's arm with a Ruska Roma crest, now enabling him to request a duel to fight the Marquis.